raspberrypilearning/lights-out/worksheet.md

     Move the code for dealing with button presses to be part of the `else` - you will need to **indent** it to be in the right place.

 5. If you run this code you will see that even if you press the right button extremely quickly, the program will still declare you to have taken too long.
-This is because the loop will keep checking until time is up, because you haven't told it to stop checking because a button was pressed.
+This is because the loop will keep checking until time is up, because you haven't told it to stop checking when a button is pressed.
 Alter your `button_pressed` function to tell the code to stop the timer when a button is pressed.

     ```python
         def button_pressed(channel, event):
+            print("You pressed " + str(channel) )

+            explorerhat.light.off()

             global waiting_for_press
             waiting_for_press = False

-            print("You pressed " + str(channel) )
-            explorerhat.light.off()

     ```